HungLTL/SMB3/README.md

 UPDATE v1.2.2
 - Camera now has basic Y-axis tracking
 - Completing World 1-1 will retain the previous form on the overworld map and will also set Mario's icon over the World 1-1 square

+UPDATE v1.3
+- Added World 1-4
+- Added coin blocks (with specified use limit), boomerang bro, air lifts
+- Added a koopa paratroopa variant that moves only on the y-axis
+- Grid now contains lists of objects and background objects - all level files changed to reflect this
+- Moving objects will now be automatically removed if they're no longer in a grid
+- CMario: Added a proper tail flapping animation (when sprint < max charge) and "flying" animations for other forms
+- CCoin: Now uses the spinning animation (except for those generated via the P-Switch)
+- CPowerUp: Added Fire Flower
+- CPowerUp, CCoin: No longer pre-added; activating a power block creates the bonus item instead
+- CGoldBlock, CPowerBlock: Now bounces when activated
+- CKoopa: When dormant, will change into a "warning" animation at the last 2 seconds

 Controls: